-Nellie Bly and Investigative Journalism for Kids brings to light the evolving world of American journalism, from the late 1800s to today.
-Focusing on the bold, audacious investigative reporter Nellie Bly, one of the most famous women in the world in her day, the book presents journalism in a fun, inventive, and exciting way.
+Nellie Bly and Investigative Journalism for Kids brings to light the evolving world of American journalism, from the late 1800s to today!
+Focusing on the audacious investigative reporter Nellie Bly, the book presents journalism in a fun, inventive, and exciting way.
 Budding reporters learn how Bly, who so desired to work in the male-dominated world of reporting, willingly feigned her own insanity to be committed to a mental asylum so she could go undercover and write about it.